 Whether you’re aware of this or not, there’s a correlation between caffeine and anxiety.
-Studies have shown that individuals who regularly consume caffeine have a high tendency to be anxious.
+Studies have shown that individuals who regularly consume caffeine have a high tendency to feel anxious.
 For this same reason, people with anxiety do their best to avoid caffeine consumption if their anxiety becomes triggered.
 Individuals with anxiety tend to switch to a more mild caffeine option such as tea or no caffeine at all.
 In this article, we’ll be talking about specific ways in how caffeine and anxiety are linked to one another.

 1. Caffeine raises your stress hormones